 Note: Few things are more important than our Health.
 It's no different with our Dogs Health.
 Some visits (and Money) to your Vet can be avoided if only you know what to when your dog is ill.
 The Ultimate Guide to Dog Health is the answer.
 No dog owner should be without this handy guide.
 It's no substitute for your Vet but it will Save you Money.
 And help you quickly understand and recognize symptoms before they become a serious problem for your dog.

 Even as a puppy, the Welshie shows its jovial personality.

 They feel affection for their owners and are polite to strangers.
 Welshie puppies are inquisitive and vivacious.

 It's as though they know they are going to be great hunting dogs, getting themselves in shape for later.

 Welshie puppies are good with kids and other dogs.
-The cost of a puppy can range from $1400 to $1600.

 If you wish to find Welsh Springer Spaniel puppies for sale, visit the AKC Marketplace, it is a helpful resource for this purpose.

 When it comes to training your puppy, choose praise over rigidity.
 Although the Welshie is headstrong, they do well with consistency and rewards.